 A more realistic scenario is that Covid-19 will be endemic: it will be added to the (large and growing) family of persistent infectious diseases among the human population.

-With the worldwide explosion of the disease and its endemicity it seems unlikely that the measures currently available will do more than keep its spread in check, except in areas and countries that can effectively isolate themselves from the outside world.
+With the worldwide explosion of the disease and its endemicity, it seems unlikely that the measures currently available will do more than keep its spread under control so that it does not spill over into large numbers of people, except in areas and countries that can isolate themselves. effectively from the outside world: in that case, those are the only areas that are not considered endemic.

-The vast majority of people are still susceptible to some degree.
-This means that there is enough fuel for the fire to continue to burn for quite some time.
+The vast majority of people are still susceptible to some degree to these infectious agents.
+This means there is enough fuel for the fire to continue to burn for quite some time.

 Covid-19, as mentioned, will likely be endemic even if specific locations reach what is known as herd immunity (and it is unclear how likely this is).
 When a sufficient number of people become immune to a disease, either by vaccination or natural infection, its spread begins to slow down and the number of cases gradually decreases.
 But that doesn't mean it will disappear instantly, completely or everywhere.